Breakthrough in Nanoscale Laser Technology by IIT Kharagpur Researchers Paves the Way for Quantum Communications

 By Poulami Mondal

-I have been responsible for a wide range of communication functions, including corporate communications, media relations, brand management, public relations, science communication, and social media management.
-I create content for the KGP Chronicle and support the highest officials—Director, Chairman, Board of Governors, and Directorate personnel—by drafting messages, speeches, and special ministerial letters.
+I have been responsible for a wide range of communication functionary, including corporate communications, media relations, brand management, public relations, science communication, and social media management.
+I create content for the IIT Kharagpur's KGP Chronicle.
 With prior experience working closely with the Ministry of Defence and Ministry of Information and Broadcasting at GRSE and EMMC, I specialize in press releases, content generation, creative writing, media briefings, strategy planning, advertorials, editing, and corporate film production.
-I also handle crisis communications, media monitoring, data analysis, presentation preparation, and outreach correspondence.
-In addition to coordinating communication materials across academic departments, I am currently enhancing my skills in digital marketing, SEO, and SEM to further support IIT Kharagpur’s communication objectives.
+I also handle crisis communications, media monitoring, data analysis, strategic media planning and outreach correspondence.
+I am currently enhancing my skills in digital marketing, SEO and SEM to further support IIT Kharagpur’s communication objectives.

 Leave a Reply